Ravensbury Park (Merton)

 The park is on the site of the old Ravensbury Manor, which dates back to the C13th.
 The area had important industrial use associated with the Wandle River in the C17th and C18th.
 Ravensbury Mill was established on the river banks at the western end of the current park, and in the early C18th calico printworks were set up by a Huguenot, Peter Mauvillian, employing 280 people here and at Wandsworth.
 The factory was to the north of the public park, the river diverted in the C19th to supply the factory.
 On the north bank of the river was Ravensbury Manor House, an C18th mansion with 'pleasure grounds and plantations . . of great extent', one of a number of houses with that name associated with the Manor.
 Some remnants of this house remain in the park.
 In 1755 the print works and Ravensbury Manor House were leased by John Arbuthnott who laid out gardens and created riverside walks.
 During his occupancy he also diverted the old road to Morden so that it went around his estate to the west; until then it had passed in front of the manor house, crossing the river by a small bridge.

 The Wandle River continues to run through the park and in the north of the park is the late C19th Ravensbury Snuff Mill.
 Although much of the south-east part of the original estate has been lost to housing development, there are the remains of an C18th sham ruin, a large single block of stone all that remains of the tower.
 The lake in the eastern part was added in the 1970s when Watermeads (q.v.) was built and the riverside walk was extended to Bishopsford Road.
+Photographs in Merton Memories Photographic Archive show the park since the 1930s, for example showing the Wandle, with children in boats on the water, ornamental bedding displays in the park.
 Around Ravensbury Mill a new weir and by-pass channel to the Mill were also created.
 There are numerous fine trees within the park, some dating back 200 years, as well as exotic trees planted by previous owners that include ginkgo and swamp cypress.
 The park suffered badly in the storms of October 1987, when a number of very large plane trees were lost.
 A new play area was opened in 2008.
+Part of the park is now a nature reserve that supports a good range of wetland bird species including kingfishers and grey wagtails and provides a good mix of wildlife habitats.

 Sources consulted: